Dog Safety: Staying Safe Around Dogs

 - Always ask permission before petting or touching someone else's dog.

-- Most of the time, we encounter friendly, wiggly dogs in public.
-But you should be cautious if a dog goes still, becomes stiff, and/or is not wagging in a loose and friendly way.
+- Most of the time, we encounter friendly, wiggly dogs in public, but don’t assume this body language means the dog wants to be petted.
+Some dogs display body language that conflicts with what they are feeling.
+However, you should be extra cautious if a dog goes still, becomes stiff, and/or is not wagging in a loose and friendly way.

 - Do not approach dogs in cars or on chains or ropes.
 Dogs can be protective about their territory and may feel a bit more vulnerable or defensive than usual.
 When dogs are tied up, they know they can't run away so their only defense will be to fight.